What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

 Sun Hat

 Don’t forget a sun hat!
-Whether you prefer a casual ball cap or a straw sun hat, any of these options work just fine in the Cook Islands.
+Whether you prefer a casual ball cap or a wide-brim straw hat, either works perfectly for the Cook Islands.

-Wondering how to pack all of these items for your trip?
-Don’t miss my guide to how to pack for a beach vacation in just a carry on!
+Wondering how to fit all of this into your luggage?
+Don’t miss my complete guide to how to pack for a beach vacation in just a carry on!

 Save for Later with Pinterest: